stegra05/kicktipp-predictor/README.md

 Early-season gaps are filled with global means to handle cold starts.
 These features are computed once across the dataset and reused for both training and prediction paths.

-### Why This Architecture Works

-The **Predictor-Selector** model solves the fundamental problems of ensemble approaches:

-- ✅ **No more draw collapse**: The outcome classifier explicitly learns draw patterns
-- ✅ **No fragile blending**: Single model decides outcome, another decides magnitude
+### Benefits

-- ✅ **No temperature hacks**: Clean separation of concerns
+- Clear separation of concerns between outcome decision and score magnitude
-- ✅ **Easy to debug**: Each step is transparent and testable
-- ✅ **Improved accuracy**: Dedicated models for dedicated tasks
+- Option to derive H/D/A probabilities directly from the Poisson goal model
+- Flexible evaluation: choose the probability source that optimizes Brier/LogLoss

 ### Technology Stack